beyond88/woo-free-product-sample/readme.txt

 Yes, it will work with WooCommerce Measurement Price Calculator plugin.

+= Does it work with WooCommerce Min/Max Quantities plugin? =

+Yes, it will work with WooCommerce Min/Max Quantities plugin.

+= Does it work with Dokan plugin? =

+Yes, it will work with Dokan.

 = Does it work with any WordPress theme? =

 Yes, it will work with any standard WordPress theme.